 Signature exposed brick walls, community tables, wooden seating, beer kegs, mammoth TV screens and an open bar resplendent with an amazing display of spirits, The Irish House has now arrived in Koregaon Park too!

-Nitesh Hub in Koregaon Park recently saw the grand opening of this Alfresco pub and bar, a one stop destination for an extensive multi-cuisine menu, truly Irish vibe, drinks and ales par-excellence!
+Nitesh Hub in Koregaon Park recently saw the grand opening of this Alfresco pub and bar, a one stop destination for an extensive American and European menu, truly Irish vibe, drinks and ales par-excellence!

 With a seating capacity of over 100 covers, The Irish House is omnipresent in 17 locations across the country including Mumbai, Pune, Bengaluru, Kolkata, Delhi, Chennai and Belagavi.